Theme Tune – Isolation – John Lennon

 |Jostaberry||Provides shelter and fruit|

 |Currants||Provides shelter and fruit|

 Using the Forest Garden idea, I envisage that crops grown will be a mix of perennial fruit vegetables and herbs wich will be expanded over time.

-My children also have a liking for many annual vegetables so, these need to be incorporated.
+My children also have a liking for many annual vegetables so, these will be incorporated.
 The annual vegetables will be planted in beds built on the contour (again to hold water), using the no-dig method.
 The Venn Diagram of veg will help me decide on types and varieties.
-I have access to a Greenhouse & polytunnes to help with more protected growing areas.
+I have access to a Greenhouse & polytunnel to help with more protected growing areas.

 Feeding Plants and Earth